After reading this blog, you will know what the Perseid meteor shower is and why you should come to Wadi Rum to see this spectacular phenomenon.

 Required equipment for watching the Perseid meteor shower

 Well, that is easy—no need to bring binoculars or a telescope.
 These only limit the part of the sky that you can observe, and therefore limit the number of meteors you will see.
 We recommend putting your mobile phone and other sources of light away for the obvious reasons that it reduces your night vision.
 We will point you the direction to watch.

 All you need to do is lay down on a mattress (we provide one for you) and start watching in Perseus’s direction.
 After about 30 minutes, your eyes are adjusted to the dark.
 Afterward, you start to see the stars and meteors best.
 Our eyes are drawn to moving objects automatically.
 So, just pick a point in the sky and watch and wait.
 Of course, watching a meteor shower is even more fun with family or friends around doing the same.

 If you also got excited to see the Perseid meteor shower, you (and your family or friends) are most welcome to join us!
-The best days are the 12th and 13th of August.
-If the weekend works better for you, the 14th and 15th of August, of course, are excellent to choose too.
+The best days are the 11th, 12th and 13th of August.
+But the week before and the first couple of days after the peak, of course, are excellent to choose too.

 See you in Wadi Rum!